suikan4github/Akashi-19/README.md

 # Akashi-19
-Raspberry Pi Pico Breadbord platform.
+Raspberry Pi Pico Breadboard platform.

+# Details

+A board with Raspberry Pi and Breadboard together.